orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 The Lego RCX is a superb microcontroller, genre defining- and this is all about the amazing things you can do with the device and building awesome stuff (like robots!) with Lego.
 Find out here to get up close and inside the RCX.

-Included is some basic info on the RCX device - what it looks like, what kits it was part of, and why I think Lego Mindstorms was genre defining.
+Included is some basic info on the RCX device - what it looks like, what kits the RCX was part of, and why I think Lego Mindstorms was genre defining.
 Also is information on programming and my personal favourite way to program the RCX.

-I have included information on opening up the RCX so you can get inside it and see what makes it tick - this can serve either as clear instructions on taking a look and putting it back together, or taking a look at the closeups and chip identifications to save you having to butcher your own RCX.
+I have included information on opening up the RCX so you can get inside it and see what makes it tick - this can serve either as clear instructions on taking a look and putting your RCX back together, or taking a look at the closeups and chip identifications to save you having to butcher your own RCX.
 Since they have become rare, there is some info and links to places to buy an RCX so you can reproduce the experiments here and generally have fun playing with it.

 On the more advanced side here, there are circuit diagrams for interfacing with the RCX for getting power from both motor and sensor ports, and also for building active sensors.
 Finally there are links to other sites and books with a great deal more information to get the best out of this cool toy.

-Although it is dated, succeeded by the NXT, it can be remembered as one of the great things created by Lego.</div>
+Although the RCX is dated, succeeded by the NXT, this Mindstorms gadget can be remembered as one of the great things created by Lego.</div>

 ## Lego RCX Basic Details